noties/Markwon/docs/docs/v3/core/plugins.md

 ## What happens underneath

-Here is an approximation of how a `Markwon` instance will handle plugins:
+Here is what happens inside `Markwon` when `setMarkdown` method is called:

 ```java
 // `Markwon#create` implicitly uses CorePlugin